velorientc/git_test7/win32/shellext/README.txt

 This should produce the file THgShell.dll, which contains the 32 bit variant of the shell extension.

-To install it for testing on a 32 bit Windows, rename the THgShell.dll in "C:\Program Files\TortoiseHg" to something else (e.g. THgShell-01.dll), then copy the newly built THgShell.dll to "C:\Program Files\TortoiseHg" and restart explorer.exe (logout/login or restart will do as well).

 === Building the 64 bit target ===